 Large print labels are available at the reception desk.
 Other large print texts are available on request.
-Call 020 7332 3700 or email email@example.com

-The COLLAGE image database is available on terminals in the Main Gallery and the Victorian Galleries.
+The collage image database is available on terminals in the Main Gallery and the Victorian Galleries.
 It contains over 6,000 images and records of Guildhall Art Gallery's collection along with those of Guildhall Library Print Room's collections.

 Food and drink